Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 ## Brief history

-In 2019, I and two friends started playing on a multiplayer survival world.
+In 2019, I and two friends started playing in a multiplayer survival world.
 I began building the castle that year.
-During 2020 and 2021 I kept playing on that world from time to time, improving the castle and building the village.
+During 2020 and 2021, I kept playing in that world from time to time, improving the castle and building the village.

 ### The name